LLLLKKKK/im-search/README.md

 ## Build

+1. Install protobuf and RCFProto, Scons .. and so on
-1. Start SearchService: scons service/ && ./SearchService
+2. Start SearchService: scons service/ && ./SearchServer
-2. Start Django: python manager.py runserver
+3. Start Django: python manager.py runserver
+4. 127.0.0.1:8000, have fun...